Sect (album): Reception

-Stell is heavily self-critical, stating "I'm such a hard critic on myself [...]
-I was gearing up for people to not enjoy [the album], because I'd been working on it for so long I just lost scope of what it sounded like.
-Then the first single got a mixed response..."

 Rudi K of Sputnik Music critiques the Australian electronic dance music scene and the place of the album within it.
 He states that Sect "won't do anything to dissuade critics of the cliché that Australia is perpetually one step and vast oceans behind everyone else when it comes to breaking new ground", continuing with "Golden Features isn't reinventing the wheel site yet, but there are worse artists to draw inspiration from.
 For now, Sect introduces a distinctive enough sound to make the future enticingly dark".
-Rudi K gave the album a score of 4.0.